Viewers are hooked on the ITV repeat of real-life drama In Plain Sight, with the broadcaster repeating the gripping thriller this week.

 “You always have to remember his victims were real people.
 This really happened.
 He really did these things.
 Manuel was an evil, evil man.”

-You’ll most likely know him as Anti-Corruption Unit Detective Sergeant Steve Arnott in the BBC’s crime drama Line of Duty.
-However, you might recognise him as Liam in Ken Loach’s Sweet Sixteen and Ewan Brodie in Monarch of the Glen.
+Where have I seen Martin Compston before?
+You’ll most likely know him as Anti-Corruption Unit Detective Sergeant Steve Arnott in BBC One crime drama Line of Duty.
+However, you might also recognise him from his recent appearance in surrogacy thriller The Nest, or for roles as Liam in Ken Loach’s Sweet Sixteen and Ewan Brodie in Monarch of the Glen.